 “This process increases the density of carrier states near the Fermi level,” relative to boron-doped diamond, Narayan says.

-“We plan to optimize the material to increase the temperature at which it is superconductive," Narayan says.
-“This breakthrough in high-temperature superconductivity of Q-carbon is scientifically exciting with a path to room temperature superconductivity in novel strongly bonded, light-mass materials.
+“We plan to optimize the material to increase the temperature at which it is superconductive,” Narayan says.
+“And we think we’re on the right track to reach room-temperature superconductivity.
+“This breakthrough in high-temperature superconductivity of Q-carbon is scientifically exciting with a path to room temperature superconductivity in novel strongly-bonded, light-mass materials.
 The superconductivity in Q-carbon has special significance for practical applications, as it is transparent, superhard and tough, biocompatible, erosion and corrosion resistant.
-Nothing like that exists today.
+Nothing like that exists today,” according to University Professor Marvin Cohen of UC, Berkeley.

-The research was done with support from the National Science Foundation under grant number DMR-1560838.
-NC State has filed for a U.S. patent for this technology.
+This material is based upon work supported by the National Science Foundation under Grant No. (NSF DMR-1735695 &1560838).
+NC State has filed for the U.S. patent for this technology. https://www.mse.ncsu.edu/news/high-temperature-supercondicity-in-doped-qcarbon